Read on to learn more about:

 Caprylic Acid (C8) vs. MCT Oil Products

-Something to consider is that most MCT oil products are generally a mixture of caprylic acid and capric / decanoic acid (C10) and sometimes lauric acid (C12).
-The exact ratio of each varies by product and typically contains between 50 to 75% caprylic acid).
+Something to consider is that most MCT oils products are generally a mixture of caprylic acid and capric / decanoic acid (C10) and sometimes lauric acid (C12).
+The exact ratio of each varies by product and contains between 50 to 75% caprylic acid.

-MCT oil has accumulated a healthy amount of research in peer-reviewed literature over the past few decades, and it is safe to assume that many of its benefits are derived from caprylic acid (since caprylic acid generally constitutes the majority / 50% of the mixture).
-That being said, MCT products are not identical to pure caprylic acid products so be careful not to confuse the two.
+MCT oil has built a healthy amount of research in peer-reviewed studies over the past few decades.
+Many of its benefits come from caprylic acid.
+This is because caprylic acid makes up the majority /50% of the mixture.
+That said, MCT products are not identical to pure caprylic acid products.
+Be careful not to confuse the two.

 Typical Fatty Acid Composition of Oil Products (MCT, Coconut, Palm, C8)

-C8 products are essentially a refined version of MCT oils that have had the capric acid (C10) and lauric acid (C12) removed out, leaving only caprylic acid as the fatty acid component.
+C8 products are a refined version of MCT oils that have had the capric acid (C10) and lauric acid (C12) removed.
+This leaves only caprylic acid as the fatty acid component.

-This is thought to improve GI tolerability, a significant inconvenience associated with MCT oil (i.e. GI distress, indigestion, and diarrhea can result for the less experienced or if doses over a tablespoon are taken).
-Caprylic acid has a shorter hydrocarbon chain than capric and lauric acids, and thus seems to pass through the GI tract quicker and so is rapidly shuttled out to the liver for enzyme metabolism.
-This may help to reduce the GI distress issue experienced with MCT oils.
+This improves gut tolerability, a common issue with MCT oil.
+GI distress, indigestion, and diarrhoea can result in those new to MCT oils or if doses are over a tablespoon.
+Caprylic acid has a shorter hydrocarbon chain than capric and lauric acids.
+Therefore it seems to pass through the GI tract quicker.
+It is quickly moved out to the liver for metabolism.
+This may help to reduce the GI distress felt with MCT oils.

 Caprylic Acid (C8) vs. Capric Acid (C10) Ketone Production

-Recent research from Cunnane et al. 7 shows how much more effective caprylic (C8) acid is compared to capric acid (C10) in its ability to raise plasma ketone levels.
+Recent research from Cunnane et al. 7 shows how much more effective caprylic (C8) acid is versus capric acid (C10) in its ability to raise ketones.

 Plasma Ketone Increases from C8, C10 and Coconut Oil Compared

-This research would suggest that caprylic acid is the main contributor to elevated plasma ketone levels in MCT oil (C8/C10).
+This research suggests that caprylic acid is the main contributor to elevated ketone levels in MCT oil (C8/C10).
 C10 shows little improvement compared to coconut oil and the control sample.

-The low plasma ketone levels seen in the coconut oil sample also supports this.
+The low ketone levels in the coconut oil sample also support this.
 The very low caprylic acid levels present in coconut oil have little impact on ketone levels compared to the control sample.
-This also confirms anecdotal evidence that coconut oil fails to give the feeling of ketosis like MCT oil or caprylic acid.
+This confirms anecdotal evidence that coconut oil fails to give the feeling of ‘ketosis’ like MCT oil or caprylic acid.

-It is also worth noting that all samples taken on an empty stomach ( i.e. taken without food) had a marked improvement in plasma ketone levels when compared to the samples taken with breakfast (i.e. with a meal).
+It is also worth noting that all samples taken without food had a marked improvement in ketones when compared to the samples taken with breakfast (i.e. with a meal).

-To maximize the potential benefits of using Caprylic Acid follow these guidelines:
+To maximize the benefits of using Caprylic Acid follow these guidelines:

-- Since caprylic acid is readily digested by the liver and used for energy it would be ideal to take it before training (roughly 30-45 minutes pre-workout) without a meal (especially for those on keto diets).
-If taken with a meal, give yourself at least an hour before training.
-The same advice goes for other energy boosting goals, e.g. mental or work related.
+- Since caprylic acid is readily digested by the liver and used for energy, it is ideal to take it before training (roughly 30-45 minutes pre-workout) without a meal (especially for those on keto diets).
+If taken with a meal, take at least an hour before training.
+The same advice goes for other energy boosting goals, e.g. mental focus.

-- C8 can be taken with meals that are higher in carbs and/or protein to reduce blood glucose spikes.
-Mechanistically this appears to be because insulin levels rise after ingestion of caprylic acid, due to increases in ketone body production, which increases glucose clearance.
-Although this can vary significantly from person to person.
+- C8 can augment meals that are higher in carbs and/or protein to reduce blood glucose spikes.
+This happens because insulin levels rise after ingestion of caprylic acid, due to increases in ketone production.
+This increases glucose clearance.
+Although this can vary widely from person to person.

-- It can also be utilized at pretty much any other time of the day to fulfill your fat intake needs, however, C8 is a very “pricey” source of dietary fat.
+- Take it at any other time of the day to fulfil your fat intake needs.
+However, C8 is a “pricey” source of dietary fat.

 - For antimicrobial use follow the directions on the product label and apply to the treatment area.